CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/bom-mor.md

 ---
 sidebar_position: 4
 toc_min_heading_level: 2
-toc_max_heading_level: 2
+toc_max_heading_level: 4
 ---

 # Bill of Materials and Manufacturing Orders tab

-This section provides detailed configuration options for managing Bills of Materials (BOM) and Manufacturing Orders (MOR) within ProcessForce.
-The tab allows users to define default calculation formulas, manage SAP synchronization, set manufacturing priorities, and optimize planning for semi-finished products.
+This section provides detailed configuration options for managing Bills of Materials (BOM) and Manufacturing Orders (MOR) within CompuTec ProcessForce.
+The tab allows users to define default calculation formulas, manage SAP synchronization, set manufacturing priorities and optimize planning for semi-finished products.

 This document outlines the key features and functionalities available in this tab to help users better understand and configure their manufacturing operations effectively.